Saniya1016/boston-aqi-prediction/README.md

 ### Description

 Air quality plays a critical role in public health, especially for vulnerable groups such as children, the elderly, and people with asthma.
-The goal of this project is to build a machine learning pipeline that predicts the daily air quality category in Boston (e.g., Good, Moderate, Unhealthy) using weather and allergen ((e.g. tree, grass, weed pollen) data.
+The goal of this project is to build a machine learning pipeline that predicts the daily air quality category in Boston (e.g., Good, Moderate, Unhealthy) using weather and allergen (e.g., tree, grass, weed pollen) data.
 The project will cover the full data science lifecycle, including data collection, cleaning, feature extraction, visualization, and model training.

-Our approach has two components: (1) predicting AQI and allergen levels for a given day of the year to capture broad seasonal patterns, and (2) incorporating weather data from the previous three days to improve short-term forecasts.
+Our approach has two components:
+1. Predicting AQI and allergen levels for a given day of the year to capture broad seasonal patterns.
+2. Incorporating weather data from the previous three days to improve short-term forecasts.

 Since AQI and pollen are influenced both by cyclical seasonal trends and immediate weather conditions, this dual approach allows us to model long-term patterns while also accounting for short-term variability.
 </br></br>

 ---